 The hepatitis A virus (HAV) is a common infectious etiology of acute hepatitis worldwide.
 HAV is most commonly transmitted through the oral-fecal route via exposure to contaminated food, water, or close physical contact with an infectious person.
 According to the World Health Organization (WHO), infection rates in developed countries are low.
 However, high-risk groups include injection-drug users, men who have sex with men, people traveling to endemic areas, and isolated communities.
-HAV does not cause chronic liver disease unlike hepatitis B or C. Acute hepatitis as an infection usually presents as a self-limited illness; development of fulminant hepatitis is rare.
+HAV does not cause chronic liver disease unlike hepatitis B or C. Acute hepatitis usually presents as a self-limited illness; development of fulminant hepatitis is rare.
 Typical symptoms of acute infection include nausea, vomiting, abdominal pain, fatigue, malaise, poor appetite, and fever; management is with supportive care.
 Alternate clinical patterns include cholestatic, prolonged, and relapsing disease.
 Vaccination against HAV is recommended for children 12 months or older and adults with the risk of exposure including travelers to endemic countries, men who have sex with men, illicit drug users, potential occupational exposure, and/or chronic liver disease.

 HAV is one of the most common causes of acute hepatitis infection worldwide.
 The WHO estimates that approximately 1.5 million people are infected with HAV each year.
 Endemic rates are high in developing countries with low socioeconomic conditions and poor sanitation and hygiene practices.
 Exposure in these developing countries usually occurs in childhood.
 Infection rates are low in developed countries such as the United States, Canada, and Western Europe.
 High-risk groups in low endemicity countries have been identified as injection-drug users, men who have sex with men, people traveling to endemic areas, and isolated communities such as nursing homes and even day-care centers.
 The incidence of HAV in a given population correlates with socioeconomic properties such as income, the density of housing, sanitation, and water quality.
 With the implementation of vaccination, the incidence of HAV in the United States has significantly decreased.
 The incidence of acute HAV infection has decreased by 92% from 12 cases per 100,000 in 1995 to 1 case per 100,000 in 2007.

-Improved sanitation has resulted in a shift in the age group that acquires hepatitis A. In recent years there has been a decline in the incidence of new infection.
+Improved sanitation has resulted in a shift in the age group that acquires hepatitis A. In recent years there has been a decline in the incidence of a new infection.

 The United States has a low endemicity.
 Mexico has a high prevalence of individuals with the anti-HAV antibody indicating a previous infection.
 The frequency of acute hepatitis is higher in those U.S. states that are adjacent to Mexico.